 “Ripple Sequence” – Enabling this option will ripple the timeline, which means it will push all the clips in the timeline to accommodate the speed change.
 Unchecking this option and doing speed changes might leave gaps in the timeline.

 “Pitch Correction” – This refers to the pitch of the audio.
 Enabling this will let Resolve automatically change the pitch.
 Sometimes it works out and sometimes it doesn’t.

 For example, when you speed up the audio with the pitch correction enabled, it sounds right.
-But when you slow down the audio to say 20% of the speed, enabling this option results in an un-natural sound.
+But when you slow down the audio to say 20% of the speed, enabling this option results in an unnatural sound.
 Unchecking this solves the issue.
-Just check for your yourself and play with it!
+Just check for yourself and play with it!

 Note – Let the “Keyframes” option be set to the default option – “Maintain Timing”.

 This option will be useful for video clip speed changes, which are done with the help of keyframes.
 Since there are no keyframes involved in audio speed changes, leave this option to the default one.
-(Audio will have keyframes for Volume and Pan in the “Edit” page).
+(Audio will have keyframes for Volume and Pan on the “Edit” page).

 How to Reverse Audio without Reversing Video in DaVinci Resolve?

 If you have a clip with both video and audio, then right-click the clip, and unselect “Link Clips”.
 This will separate the clips.
 Now right-click on the audio clip, select “Change Clip Speed” > select the “Reverse Speed” option and click on “Change“.
 Done!